Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/absolute-layout.md

 ![AbsoluteLayoutExample](./media/Absolute-Layout-Example.png)

-The following example shows how to use position views with the `AbsoluteLayout`.
+The following example shows how to use position views with the `AbsoluteLayout`:

 <div id="TabSection1">
     <div class="sampletab " id="ProjectCreateTab">